-NAME OF COURSE: Introduction to Design LENGTH OF CLASS: one semester
+NAME OF COURSE: Introduction to Design

 This introductory course explores the definition, application and evaluation of elements and principles of design in the interior and apparel industries.
 Topics covered include knowledge of textiles, apparel skills, and interior design skills.
 Design technology, career opportunities and the skills necessary for careers in design will also be included.